rustyeddy/rustyeddy.com/content/notes/go-timers.md

 title: Golang timers to remove stale sensor stations
 draft: true
 description: >
-  TBD
+  A brief look at Go timers to clear out stale sensor stations.
 ---

 This articles introduces Go (Golang) Timers as the mechanism the the [IoTa gateway](https://github.com/rustyeddy/iota) uses to identify _stale_ IoT stations.
-Modifying the Station with with a new _Go timestamp_ field will allow IoTa to determine how long it has been since the last time it has heard from a given Station.
+Modifying the Station with with a new _Go timestamp_ field will allow IoTe to determine how long it has been since the last time it has heard from a given Station.

 If the last _refresh_ time for a particular station has been longer